 So the answer is yes.

-You know, old-fashioned clocks take faster until it, I believe it's called a Doppler shift, happens and everything inside the secondary field goes black.
+Reversing, actually, they've hit a wall in that area, but they've actually put candles and actually watched them melt faster, old-fashioned clocks tick faster until I believe it's called a Doppler shift, happens and everything inside the secondary field goes black.

-And this is using, you know, a few thousand volts, I believe.
+And this is using a few thousand volts, I believe.

-But, you know, this would sort of negate the usual physics saying that, you know, the amount of energy, the amount of a star, a black hole, would be needed for a small amount of time warping.
+But this would sort of negate the usual physics saying that the energy amount of a star, a black hole would be needed for a small amount of time warping.

 The standard physical interpretation using Einstein's theory is that it takes the energy of a star to be able to warp time and slow it down to the point where candles burn slower.